bfok123/Capstone-Project/Blogs/Blog3.md

 **Motivation:**

-To learn more about rnn's and NLP techniques.
-Make rhymes with text generation instead of just training a model and running it.
-We also have an interest in music and want to provide musicians an easy way to come up with lyrics and inspiration.
+We have an interest in music and want to provide music producers with an easy way to come up with lyrics and inspiration.
+Pop songs have a reputation of being formulaic, predictable, and sometimes nonsensical so we should be able to play off of these facts to generate passable lyrics.
+Despite this, many producers find that the melodic line is easy to come up with while lyrics are a pain point.
+We will provide the remedy to lyric writer's block.

 **Related Work:**